Water Is Wild

-"Water Is Wild" (stylized in all-caps) is a song performed by American contemporary worship band Elevation Worship featuring Chris Brown and Brandon Lake.
+"Water Is Wild" is a song performed by American contemporary worship band Elevation Worship featuring Chris Brown and Brandon Lake.
 The song was released as the eighth track on Elevation Worship's tenth live album, Lion on March 4, 2022.
 The song was written by Brandon Lake, Chris Brown, and Steven Furtick.

 "Water Is Wild" peaked at No. 44 on the US Hot Christian Songs chart.

 Background

 In discussing the placement of tracks on the album, Chris Brown of Elevation Worship shared that "Water Is Wild" is "a rock song about the baptism of Jesus."
 It was also one of the songs recorded live at a night of worship at Elevation Worship in the aftermath of the COVID-19 pandemic.

 Composition

 "Water Is Wild" is composed in the key of C with a tempo of 69 beats per minute, and a musical time signature of 4/4.

 Critical reception

 In an Afrocritik review, John Augustina said "Water is Wild" is "an intense outburst about the potency of baptism in the life of church people."
 Jonathan Andre of 365 Days of Inspiring Media described the song in his review as "a rousing and declaratory worship anthem, speaks about the healing power of the Living Water of Jesus," noting however that comparable songs such as "Holy Water" by We the Kingdom, "The River" by Carman, "Let It Rain" by Michael W. Smith, and "River of Life" by Mac Powell would "deliver the concept of water in worship oh so infinitely better than this melody."